roseville2030/roseville2030.github.io/index.md

 At most meetings we fine our Members for anything from not wearing your pin and badge to getting up in the middle of the meeting to wearing a green shirt.
 All fines are meant in fun.
-All fine money is used to purchase a beverage for prospective members' first visits.
+Fine money is used to purchase beverages for prospective members' first visits.

 ## Benefits Of Membership